 Hoi An is located in central Vietnam with a population of over 120,000 people.
 Hoi An is a UNESCO ancient town with more than 2,000 years of history.
 Back in the 16th and 18th centuries, it was a major port and where you can see European and Chinese influences around the city.
 What are the things to do in Hoi An Vietnam?

 Hoi An is a historic district called Old Town Hoi An where its buildings and street plan reflect the blend of European and Chinese influences.
 As well as the architecture around the city you can enjoy the amazing local food, temples, and history.
-There is plenty of tailor ѕhорѕ, café, and restaurants in the old town.
-Also are 2 good beaches where you can relax.
+There are plenty of tailor ѕhорѕ, café, and restaurants in the old town.
+Also there are 2 good beaches where you can relax.

 In this post, we will go through things to do in Hoi An Vietnam.
 Let’s get started!